mphammer/CloudHeroesGlossary/glossary.md

 __Cloud Example:__ Kubernetes pods are ephemeral because they can easily be deleted (Ex: If all containers in the pod crash then the pod will be removed from the cluster). [src](https://www.google.com/search?q=define+ephemeral&oq=define+ephemeral&aqs=chrome..69i57j0l5.2535j1j9&sourceid=chrome&ie=UTF-8)
 ### Etcd:
 ### Eventstore:
+### File System (NAS):
+__Cloud Relevance:__ As capacity grows (scaling) File Systems lack in performance when compared to other models like Object Storage - you have limited space in your filesystem.
 ### Flocker:
 ### Git:
 __Description:__ A Version Control System (VCS).